Not Eating Well? How Many Days Does Bloating Last?

 First Things First

 Before we delve into how you can get rid of the belly bloat, first let us see what causes it.
 Constantly racing against time, our stress is maxed, and with an increasing need for various medications as well as exposure to pollutants and binge eating, it’s no wonder that stomach bloating has risen to the proportions of an epidemic.
+According to Buybiologyessay.com, 15–30% of the general US population experience bloating symptoms.
+That’s why this problem started to be one of the top biology research topics.
 Not only is it embarrassing and uncomfortable, as more often than not it comes along with gas and the need to run to the bathroom, but it may also signal more serious conditions.
-Stomach bloating is one of the most common symptoms of candida (yeast) infection and often accounts for other problems such as digestive disorder, allergy, autoimmune reaction or even cancer (in case of frequent and long-lasting stomach bloat).
+Stomach bloating is one of the most common symptoms of candida (yeast) infection and often accounts for other problems such as digestive disorder, allergy, autoimmune reaction, or even cancer (in case of frequent and long-lasting stomach bloat).

 How to Get Rid of the Bloat